parallelchain-io/parallelchain-protocol/Runtime.md

 Abort is triggered if some command-specific error occurs during an iteration of the commands phase (e.g., if a [Set Pool Settings](#set-pool-settings) command tries to set the commission rate of a pool to be greater than 100%).
 The following sequence of events occur when abort is triggered:
 1. All changes to `nws` done in the current and preceding *commands* are reverted without increasing `gc` (note that the changes done in the pre-charge phase are *not* reverted).
-2. A command receipt is appended to the `rcp` state variable containing *Operation Failed* in the command receipt's exit status field, the current value of `log` in its Log field, the current value of `gc - sg` in its Gas Used field, `rval` in its Return Value field.
+2. A command receipt is appended to the `rcp` state variable containing *Operation Failed* in the command receipt's exit status field, the current value of `log` in its Log field, the current value of `gc - sg` in its Gas Used field, and `rval` in its Return Value field.

 Execution then passes directly to the charge phase.